 Our instructors attend weekly ongoing training to refine communication skills as well as their physical skills so that your child learns to connect with authority in an encouraging and positive manner.

 Our Tiny Tigers class is limited in size to ensure a productive, safe, and happy experience.
 It's very rare that a Tiny Tiger drops out of our program.
-Spaces usually become available when they graduate to the next level - Children's Sukiru.
-We do have a "Future Student" list that we can add your child's name to so when a spot opens up you'll be called next, although we do prioritize family members of current students.
-We are always happy to schedule a free private evaluation whenever you are ready so together we can decide if moving forward in our program is the best thing to do at this stage of your child's development.
+Spaces usually become available when they graduate to the next level - Children's Sukiru Skills.
+We do have a "Future Student" list to which we can add your child's name so when a spot opens up you'll be notified.
+We’re always happy to schedule a free evaluation for your family when you’re ready so together we can decide if moving forward in our program is the best thing for your child, just click below!

 Tiny Tigers focus on eight skill sets: focus, teamwork, control, balance, memory, discipline, fitness, and coordination.
 Each skill rotates through our schedule consistently to ensure the necessary repetition but disguised in a variety of drills to keep it challenging and fun.
 Listed below is an overview for the stages of development of children ages 5 and 6:

 Physically- they do not know how to apply their muscles so they fall often when their body is in motion.
 Also, they have a basic foundation for leg, arm, core, and abdominal development, but they still lack core strength.
 Expect them to initially struggle with multiple kicks and to have sloppy exercises.
 Our program’s goal is to get them to perform high repetitions of kicks without putting their foot down and to also be able to perform static, active, and dynamic exercises for beyond ten reps.